 A recent review includes removal of illicit drug pollutants by

-bioreactors .
-Membrane bioreactor (MBR) technology is considered the most
+membrane bioreactors .
+Membrane bioreactor (MBR) technology is considered

-promising development in microbiological wastewater treatment.
-Several studies
+the most promising development in microbiological wastewater treatment.
+Several

-clearly outlined its strong potential for reducing ecological risks associated
+studies clearly outlined its strong potential for reducing ecological risks

-with illicit drugs as well as other polar micro pollutants.
-Bank filtration is
+associated with illicit drugs as well as other polar micro pollutants.
+Bank

-a type of filtration that purifies water by passing the water through the banks
+filtration is a type of filtration that purifies water by passing the water

-of a river or lake.
-It is then extracted by wells located some distance away
+through the banks of a river or lake.
+It is then extracted by wells located

-from the water body.
-Bank filtration does not guarantee the complete removal of
+some distance away from the water body.
+Bank filtration does not guarantee the

-reclaimed water), which then requires further purification to produce drinking
+surface water and reclaimed water), which then requires further purification to

 are a new class of single-stranded DNA/RNA molecules selected from synthetic